marcomarino123/magnopy/docs/source/user-guide/methods/exchange-spherical.rst

 .. _user-guide_methods_spinham-spherical:

 *****************************************************
-Exchange Hamiltonian in the Spherical reference frame
+Exchange tensor in the spherical reference frame
 *****************************************************

 .. dropdown:: Notation used on this page